-While numbers may be seen as boring, there’s no doubt that adding legitimate ones to a piece of content with your name on it can add to your credibility and authority.
+While numbers may be seen as boring, there’s no doubt that adding legitimate ones to a piece of content with your name on it can add to your credibility and authority as a blogger.

 The proliferation of infographics and case studies emphasize just how important relevant statistics are.